The creation of sustainable value for stakeholders cannot exclude taking risks, which is a fundamental component of doing business.

 Public information on Alitalia’s economic and financial context does not exclude the possibility of losses of a significant extent emerging in relation to the receivables registered.

-SEA set aside Euro 25,252 thousand as doubtful debt provision (referring to the existing receivables prior to May 2, 2017), for which there is currently no guarantee on collection.
+At December 31, 2017, SEA accrued Euro 25,252 thousand as doubtful debt provision (referring to the existing receivables prior to May 2, 2017), for which there is currently no guarantee on collection.

 It should be noted that lodged claims also include surtax on boarding fees amounting to Euro 6,173 thousand for which SEA acts as a withholding agent.
 These have a corresponding debt entered as a liability toward Institutions (INPS and Ministry of the Interior) for which the carrier is the debtor.
 No specific doubtful debt provision has been set up.